MRFP: Learning Generalizable Semantic Segmentation from Sim-2-Real with Multi-Resolution Feature Perturbation: Experiments

 \subsubsection{Quantitative Evaluation}

-The domain generalization performance of the proposed MRFP technique is compared with existing methods: IBN-Net\cite{pan2018two}, ISW\cite{choi2021robustnet}, SAN-SAW \cite{peng_semantic-aware_2022}, ProRandConv \cite{choi_progressive_nodate} and WildNet\cite{lee2022wildnet}.
-Table \ref{table:GTAtable} and Table \ref{table:adverse_weather} show the generalization performance of state of the art models and MRFP with ResNet-50 backbone for single domain generalization, in a Sim-2-Real setting.
-As shown in Table \ref{table:GTAtable}, both the MRFP and MRFP+ achieve superior performance compared to the state-of-the-art methods on B, C, M and S. It has an improvement of 8.06\% on an average of all target domain datasets compared to baseline DeepLabv3+ model, and an improvement of 2.18\% compared to ProRandConv.
-Table \ref{table:adverse_weather} shows the generalization performance when trained on G and tested on adverse weather condition datasets like Foggy and Rainy Cityscapes.
-Table \ref{table:mobilenettable} displays the models trained on GTAV, using MobileNetv2 \cite{sandler2018mobilenetv2} as the backbone network.
+The domain generalization performance of the proposed MRFP technique is compared with existing methods: IBN-Net \cite{pan2018two}, ISW \cite{choi2021robustnet}, SAN-SAW \cite{peng_semantic-aware_2022}, ProRandConv \cite{choi2023progressive} and WildNet \cite{lee2022wildnet}.
+Table \ref{table:GTAtable} and Table \ref{table:adverse_weather} show the generalization performance of state-of-the-art (SOTA) models and MRFP with ResNet-50 backbone for single domain generalization, in a Sim-2-Real setting.
+As shown in Table \ref{table:GTAtable}, both the MRFP and MRFP+ achieve superior performance compared to the SOTA methods on B, C, M and S. It has an improvement of 7.56\% on an average of all target domain datasets compared to baseline DeepLabv3+ model, and an improvement of 2.64\% compared to ProRandConv.
+Table \ref{table:adverse_weather} shows the generalization performance when trained on G and tested on adverse weather condition datasets like F and R. Table \ref{table:mobilenettable} displays the models trained on GTAV, using MobileNetv2 \cite{sandler2018mobilenetv2} as the backbone network.
 MRFP outperforms all the other methods, showing the plug-and-play nature of the proposed method.